backdrop-contrib/entityreference_autocomplete/README.txt

                           integer value.
 Unset it, or set it to NULL for no limits.

-              - 'property_conditions':  Allows to filter the values returned in the query, by any property of the entity type.
+              - 'property_conditions':  Allows to filter the results returned in the query, by any property of the entity type.
 This property is meant to be an array, in which each element is an array of the arguments to pass to the